Legrandin/pycryptodome/Doc/src/cipher/chacha20.rst

 or 12 bytes (newer definition published in `RFC7539`_).
 A nonce value must never be reused across encryptions performed with the same key.

-Using a 12 bytes implies that no more than 256GB can be encrypted with a key.
+Using a 12 bytes nonce limits the amount of data that can be encrypted to 256BG only.
 No practical limitation exists when the nonce is 8 bytes long.

+You create a new cipher by calling :meth:`Crypto.Cipher.ChaCha20.new`.

 This is an example of how `ChaCha20`_ can encrypt data::